ACCA By-laws

 (b) The Executive Council shall adopt an annual budget.

-(a) Amendments may be proposed by the ACCA Executive Council or by the Bylaws Committee, or by a petition signed by 25 voting members of the ACCA sent to the Secretary of ACCA at least 120 days, or such shorter period as the ACCA Council shall decide, in advance of an ACCA business meeting.
+(a) Amendments may be proposed by the ACCA Executive Council, the Bylaws Committee, or by a petition signed by 25 voting members of the ACCA sent to the Secretary of ACCA at least 120 days in advance of an ACCA business meeting.
+The Executive Council may shorten this time period by majority vote.
 Copies of all proposed amendments, other than those initiated by the Bylaws Committee, shall be submitted by the Secretary to the Bylaws Committee for study and recommendation.

-(b) Proposed amendments, together with such comments or written recommendations as may have been formulated by the ACCA Executive Council, the ACCA Bylaws Committee, or the petitioners, if any, shall be distributed by the Secretary in writing, or via an official ACCA publication, to the voting members of ACCA at least 30 days prior to the next business meeting, at which time such proposals shall be discussed and voted upon.
+(b) Proposed amendments, together with such comments or written recommendations as may have been formulated by the ACCA Executive Council, the ACCA Bylaws Committee, or the petitioners, if any, shall be distributed by the Secretary in writing, via electronic or physical means, to the voting members of ACCA at least 30 days prior to a vote of the membership.

 Article XII